 This may sound daunting to those of you who are new to photography, early in prelaunch, or don’t yet have the budget to hire a pro.
 It’s scary to know that so much of your business rests on something you’re not familiar with yet.
 But take heed!
-Product photography isn’t as tricky as you might think: shoots are comprehensive and cost, on average, $125-150.
-The ROI on these photos, however, will be manifold.
-Even as a newbie, it’s worth shelling out for such a quality product.
+Product photography isn’t as tricky as you might think: a professional shoot is comprehensive and will yield much more than the initial cost.
+The ROI on these photos will be manifold, since you can use them for social media, email, and more in addition to your Marketplace listing.
+Even as a newbie, it’s worth shelling out for such high-quality results.

 Our recommendation: Check out our Recommended Photography Program to find an experienced product photographer and photo package exclusively for Cratejoy merchants!

-That being said, there are some tried-and-true rules for subscription box photography you can implement if you aren’t up to can’t sending your box to a professional studio.
+That being said, there are some tried-and-true rules for subscription box photography you can implement if you aren’t up to sending your box to a professional photographer.

 Stick to the Rule of Thirds